-The Affordable Care Act, widely known as Obamacare, gave enforcement of the individual mandate to the Internal Revenue Service.
-It appears on this year’s Form 1040 on Line 61.
-The penalty for not having had coverage in 2014 is a fine added to your taxes (due in April 2015) of $95 per person or as much as 1 percent of household taxable income, whichever is higher.
+In January, the Treasury Department announced that as many as 6 million taxpayers could face fines under the individual mandate.
+For 2014, a larger group — as many as 20 percent of taxpayers — will be allowed to claim a long list of exemptions from the requirement to carry insurance.
+They include excuses such as a death in the family, domestic violence or if a person’s 2013 coverage was canceled.
+The penalty comes in the form of a fine added to your taxes (due in April 2015) of $95 per person or as much as 1 percent of household taxable income, whichever is higher, up to as $12,240 for a wealthy family.
 By 2016, those figures will rise to $695 and 2.5 percent, and will be indexed to inflation thereafter.
-The Congressional Budget Office estimates that no more than about 4 million Americans will face fines in 2016, a number that dropped from earlier figures as the Obama administration broadened exemptions and insurance signups exceeded initial projections.
 Besides those paying the mandate, many more people will need to do new calculations for their taxes related to any subsidies they received for their insurance in 2014.
 Depending on how their income differed from an earlier estimate, they might owe the government money or get a refund.

 Liberals like to point out that the individual mandate was originally a conservative notion, proposed in 1989 by the Heritage Foundation, and that it was a key part of the health-care reform adopted in Massachusetts in 2006 under Republican Gov Mitt Romney.
 The idea was that without such a prod, any promise to guarantee coverage to those with pre-existing conditions would collapse in a “death spiral” as older, sicker enrollees push up premiums, leading ever more “young invincibles” to decide they can skip insurance, leading rates to rise even further.
 As a presidential candidate, Barack Obama opposed the individual mandate, then changed his mind as he prepared legislation in 2009.
 After the health-reform law was signed in 2010, the mandate became the focus of legal challenges, with conservatives calling a government rule that required purchase of a private product an unprecedented intrusion.
 In 2012, four Supreme Court justices said that the mandate was justified under Congress’s power to regulate commerce and four called it unconstitutional.
 The deciding vote was cast by Chief Justice John Roberts, who upheld it not under the commerce clause but as part of Congress’s power to tax.